Extending your residence permit to live with someone in Sweden

-In most cases you must pay a fee.
-You can pay using a Visa or MasterCard.
-When the fee is paid you submit your application.
-You will receive an e-mail confirming that your application has been submitted.
-The Swedish Migration Agency will contact you if it needs more information.
+In most cases, you will pay a fee for this.
+You pay with a Visa or Mastercard.
+When the fee has been paid, you submit your application.
+You will receive an email confirming that your application has been submitted.
+The Swedish Migration Agency will contact you if further information is required.

-Sometimes the Migration Agency will want to meet you and your partner or relative.
-If you are going for an interview, you will receive a summons to an interview via the e-mail address you provided when you made your application.
+Sometimes the Swedish Migration Agency wishes to meet you and your partner or close relative.
+If you have to attend an interview, you will receive an appointment by email, sent to the address you gave when you made your application.

-If you have submitted an application for extension, you are entitled to remain in Sweden until the Migration Agency has made a decision.
-You also have the right to continue working if you have had a residence permit for 6 months or more and the application is made before the current permit expires.
+If you have submitted an application for extension, you have the right to remain in Sweden until the Swedish Migration Agency has made its decision.
+You also have the right to continue to work if you have had a residence permit for 6 months or more and the application is made before your current permit expires.

-Remember that you are only entitled to keep working during the waiting period if your application is received by the Swedish Migration Agency before your previous permit expires.
+Bear in mind that you only have the right to continue working during the waiting time if your application is received by the Swedish Migration Agency before your previous permit has expired.

-If you have previously received a decision denoting rejection or expulsion and you apply after your previous permit has expired, your application will be considered under the rules regarding impediments to enforcement and thus other, tougher requirements apply to obtaining a permit.
+If you have previously had a decision on refusal of entry or deportation and you are applying after your previous permit has expired, then your application will be considered in accordance with the rules on impediments to enforcement, in which case there are different and more stringent requirements for being granted a permit.

 If the Swedish Migration Agency needs more information from you

-The Swedish Migration Agency will contact you if we need additional information or documents from you.
-You do not need to contact the Migration Agency.
-If you have applied online and the Migration Agency asks you to supplement your application, please do so via e-mail.
-You should not submit documents to the Migration Agency by regular mail.
-You can learn more about how to supplement your case in the e-mail that the Migration Agency sends when you need to submit more information.
+The Swedish Migration Agency will contact you if we need further information or documentation from you.
+You do not need to contact the Swedish Migration Agency.
+If you have applied online and the Swedish Migration Agency asks you to provide additional information, you should do so by email.
+You should not send documents to the Swedish Migration Agency by regular post.
+You can read more about providing additional information in support of your case in the email the Swedish Migration Agency sends if you need to submit further information.

 Travelling abroad during the processing time